 How Can you Help

 Two weeks prior to the hosting week, outreach solicits volunteers.
-Simply put the more people that volunteer, the less time many will volunteer at the Church.
+Simply put, the more people who volunteer, the less time many will volunteer at the Church.

 Most commitments last less than two hours, with the exception of the overnights.
 For example, If could prepare a meal for your family and the host family and come to the church and share a meal.